niklasramo/popo.js/README.md

 *Type: String &nbsp;&mdash;&nbsp; Default value: '0'*

 Defines a horizontal and a vertical offset in pixels.
-Accepts a single value or a pair for horizontal/vertical, e.g., "5", "10 -5".
+Accepts a single value or a pair for horizontal/vertical (e.g. "5" or "10 -5").

 ---